pegjs/pegjs/README.md

 If you omit both input and output file, standard input and output are used.

-The generated parser is in the [UMD](https://github.com/umdjs/umd) format, which means it works as a Node.js or AMD module.
-You can also use the `-e`/`--export-var` option to define a global variable into which the parser object is assigned to when no module loader is detected.
+By default, the generated parser is in the Node.js module format.
+You can override this using the `--format` option.

 You can tweak the generated parser with several options: